From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Methodology

 \subsubsection{Anchor Node Identification}

 Prior works~\cite{pgnn2, pgnn1} have demonstrated that using anchor nodes can well capture the position of a given node with respect to all other nodes in a graph.
 In particular, the position of a node can be described in terms of its relative distance (\eg shortest path distance) to these anchor nodes.
-For efficient identification of anchor nodes, we implement a greedy anchor selection algorithm with coverage ratio threshold.
+For efficient identification of anchor nodes, we implement a greedy anchor selection algorithm with a coverage ratio threshold.
 The details of this greedy selection procedure are shown in Algorithm~\ref{alg:selection}.
 Given a coverage ratio $CR$ and coverage radius $c$, we start with an empty set $\mathcal{A}$ of anchor nodes and an empty set $N_{cover}$ of covered nodes (Line \ref{alg:line-init}).
 Here, we define that a node $u$ is covered by a node $v$ only if $u$ is in the $c$-hop subgraph of node $v$; otherwise, $u$ is considered uncovered by $v$.
-Then, we iteratively select a new anchor node that contains the maximum set of uncovered nodes in its $c$-hop subgraph (Line \ref{alg:line-anchor-select}) and add these covered nodes into $N_{cover}$ (Line \ref{alg:line-cover-node-merge}) until the size of $N_{cover}$ is no less than $CR * |\mathcal{V}|$ (Line \ref{alg:line-cond}).
+Then, we iteratively select a new anchor node that covers the maximum set of uncovered nodes in its $c$-hop subgraph $N_c(v)$~(Line \ref{alg:line-anchor-select}) and add these covered nodes to $N_{cover}$ (Line \ref{alg:line-cover-node-merge}) until the size of $N_{cover}$ is no less than $CR * |\mathcal{V}|$ (Line \ref{alg:line-cond}).

-The time complexity of this selection process is $O(|\mathcal{V}|^2 \cdot |\mathcal{A}| + |\mathcal{V}| |\mathcal{E}|)$, where $|\mathcal{A}|$ is typically much smaller than the number of nodes $|\mathcal{V}|$.
-A comprehensive analysis of the time complexity is provided in Appendix~\ref{appendix:time}.
-To this end, the identified anchor nodes enable us to provide a unique node description for other nodes in terms of their relative distance, capturing both global and local structures within the graph.
-Given the identified anchor nodes $\mathcal{A}=\{a_1, a_2, \ldots, a_K\}$, we encode the position of each node $v$ with respect to these anchors:
+The identified anchor nodes enable us to provide a unique node description for other nodes in terms of their relative distance, capturing both global and local structures within the graph.